Intrinsic Bottleneck Distance for Merge Trees: Introduction

-A natural variation of the space of barcodes is the space of all merge trees (referred to throughout as $\MT$) with \emph{interleaving} distance $d_I$.
-Pointwise, $\MT$ differs from the space of barcodes only by the additional combinatorial data of which components merge, so that the forgetful map detaching branches from trees following the Elder Rule (\cite{cai2021elder, curry2018fiber, edelsbrunner2010computational}, see also Figure \ref{fig:elderrule}) recovers the original barcode.
+A natural variation of the space of barcodes $\BC$ is the space of all merge trees (referred to throughout as $\MT$) with \emph{interleaving} distance $d_I$.
+Pointwise, $\MT$ differs from $\BC$ only by the additional combinatorial data of which components merge, so that the forgetful map detaching branches from trees following the elder rule (\cite{cai2021elder, curry2018fiber, edelsbrunner2010computational}, see also Figure \ref{fig:elderrule}) recovers the original barcode.
 Through this forgetful map we may define the bottleneck distance $d_B$ on merge trees as well.
 We have good reason to hope for tractable geometry: in addition to its natural correspondence with the space of barcodes, many metric spaces of trees have been defined and studied in other applications, such as phylogenetics and data structures.
 Although phylogenetic analysis focuses on labeled, fixed taxa, metrics based on Euclidean \cite{BHV}, tropical \cite{trop} and probabilistic metrics \cite{wald} can induce a geometry on unlabeled trees as quotients of labeled tree space (as outlined in \cite{feragen_nye_2020}).
 Additionally, when one restricts to rooted trees, the \emph{cophenetic} metric uses the height of merge events/least common ancestor to encode point pairs in a correlation matrix, and then takes an $L^p$ norm on the matrices.
-Munch and Stefanou \cite{munch2019} have observed that this locally represents the \emph{interleaving} on merge trees measured by $d_I$.
+Munch and Stefanou \cite{munch2019} have observed that when $p = \infty$, this metric is equal to a variant of the interleaving distance for labeled merge trees.
 Gasparovic et al. \cite{gasparovic2025intrinsic} show that the \emph{intrinsic} interleaving distance $\widehat{d}_I$, as defined by infinitesimal path length in $\MT$, coincides with $d_I$ on the space of merge trees (stated here as Theorem \ref{thm:dI}).
 That is, every interleaving distance on merge trees can be realized by a geodesic.
 This is critical for defining Fr\'{e}chet means and further statistics.